tacemonster/traffic-playback/Documentation/setup.md

 # Pick your interface

 If you want to use the Blaster from the command line, you're all set up at this point.
-Checkout the [Command line interface](https://github.com/tacemonster/traffic-playback/tree/master/documentation/command-line.md) documentation here for information about features and use.
+Checkout the [Command line interface](https://github.com/tacemonster/traffic-playback/tree/master/Dcoumentation/command-line.md) documentation here for information about features and use.

-If you'd prefer the graphical UI, check out the [user interface setup](https://github.com/tacemonster/traffic-playback/tree/master/documentation/UIsetup.md) instructions here, or the [UI usage documentation](https://github.com/tacemonster/traffic-playback/tree/master/documentation/user-interface.md) if you're already set up.
+If you'd prefer the graphical UI, check out the [user interface setup](https://github.com/tacemonster/traffic-playback/tree/master/Dcoumentation/UIsetup.md) instructions here, then the [UI usage documentation](https://github.com/tacemonster/traffic-playback/tree/master/Dcoumentation/user-interface.md) once you're set up.